 - Rejoinders should not include any information relevant to scheme round eligibility.
 Eligibility issues are dealt with in a separate process.

 - Rejoinders should not include any messages to the ARC.
-Rejoinders are provided to an ARC College Panel or SAC for assessment purposes and are not necessarily viewed by ARC staff.
+Rejoinders are provided to an ARC College of Experts Panel or SAC for assessment purposes and are not necessarily viewed by ARC staff.

 The Rejoinder Process